bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 Keep variants that have:
  - at least 3 repeats of some motif in the variant + flanking sequences.
- - the total repeat size is 9bp or longer
+ - the total repeat size is 9bp or longer.

 This is approach is implemented in the [filter_vcf_to_STR_variants.py](https://github.com/broadinstitute/str-analysis/blob/main/str_analysis/filter_vcf_to_STR_variants.py) script.

+Results:
 ```
 Start with 4,094,305  (100.0%) TOTAL variants